 -Impact Drill (Impact Driver):

-- [Convenient 0-2900RPM Variable Speed Trigge] Different from the two shifting buttons, the speed trigger offers easy control of speed adjustment from 0-2900RPM; The harder you press, the faster the motor spins the driver shaft, which allows you to change the most optimize speed for different applications.
+- 🏆【Convenient 0-2900RPM Variable Speed Trigger】 Different from the two shifting buttons, the speed trigger offers easy control of speed adjustment from 0-2900RPM; The deeper you press, the faster the motor spins the driver shaft, which allows you to change the most optimize speed for different applications.

-- [1/4” All-metal Quick Release Hex Chuck] 1/4” hex chuck and all-metal gearbox provide maximum durability.
-Easily and quickly remove or insert bits by simply pulling back on the collet.
+- 🏆【1/4” All-metal Quick Release Hex Chuck】1/4” hex chuck and all-metal gearbox provide maximum durability.remove or insert bits by simply pulling back on the collet easily and quickly.
 No tools needed.

-- [Wide-range LED & Compact Design] Trigger-active LED work light at the foot of the impact driver is designed for increased visibility for a much wider range.
+- 🏆【Wide-range LED & Compact Design】 Trigger-active LED work light at the foot of the impact driver is designed for increasing visibility in dark environment.
 Compact and lightweight design fits into tight areas or corners and minimizes user fatigue.

 An impact drill is designed for driving long screws by creating torque through rapid blows coming down on the top of the screwdriver’s bit with force.
 The difference between this type of drill and other types is that it offers variable speeds which allows you more control over how much power your device has at its disposal so you won’t trip any circuit breakers or wear out your battery prematurely.